 All abstract authors must complete their own financial disclosure statement on the abstract submission site either disclosing all financial relationships with commercial interests or indicating that none exist.
 Submitting authors will NOT have the ability to submit disclosures on behalf of a co-author.

 Disclosures not received before the deadline stated in the abstract acceptance notice will be administratively withdrawn.

 Accepted abstracts are made available to the public on the AASLD website in early October, and are published in the October supplement of HEPATOLOGY.
-Late-breaking abstracts are available to the public on the AASLD website in early November, and are published in the December issue of HEPATOLOGY.
+Late-breaking abstracts will be available in the online planner of The Liver Meeting® app in mid-October, and are published in the December issue of HEPATOLOGY.
 Information contained in those abstracts may not be released until the abstracts appear on the AASLD website.
 Academic institutions, private organizations, and companies with products whose values may be influenced by information contained in an abstract may issue a press release to coincide with the availability of an abstract on the AASLD website.
 However, information beyond that contained in the abstract, e.g., discussion of the abstract done as part of a scientific presentation or presentation of additional or new information that will be available at the time of the meeting is embargoed from release to the general public until the first day of the meeting.

 Information released prior to this day is a violation of the AASLD Abstract Embargo Policy and the abstract is subject to withdrawal from The Liver Meeting® program.
 Authors are responsible for notifying financial and other sponsors about this policy.